elves/awesome-elvish/README.md

 # awesome-elvish

-The official list of awesome unofficial Elvish modules.
+The official list of awesome unofficial Elvish modules, and tools that support elvish.

 Most of these modules are part of an Elvish packages that can be installed with [epm](https://elvish.io/ref/epm.html) like: